Commands

 Usage: bucket <field> <range>

-Description: bucket interprets field as a numeric value and groups the data in multiples of range.
+Description: bucket will interpret field as a numeric value and will group the data in multiples of range.

 Examples: